-- 7.1 Appendix 1 Definition of terms - 7.2 Appendix 2 Contact details for all partner organisations - 7.3 Appendix 3 Eligibility policy - 7.4 Appendix 4 List of supported housing schemes - 7.5 Appendix 5 Household type and property size
+- Appendix 1 Definition of terms 7.1 - Appendix 2 Contact details for all partner organisations 7.2 - 7.3 - Appendix 3 Eligibility policy Appendix 4 Household type and property size 7.4

 Summary of the Scheme

 Cumbria Choice is a sub regional scheme for letting most of the social rented property in Cumbria.
 It is a partnership between the 6 Local Districts and 8 social housing providers.